 - Open the repo folder in VSCode or your preferred text editor

-- Add a file to study spaces recommending a good place to do computer work near Harvard
+- Add a file to the study spaces folder recommending a good place to do computer work near Harvard

 - Commit your changes